-- 1. Place a rag or towel below the oil filter to absorb any spilled oil. - 2.
-Unscrew old filter by turning the filter to the left. - 3.
-Clean the mounting base.
+- 1. Remove the oil filter cover. - 2.
+Place a rag or towel below the oil filter to absorb any spilled oil. - 3.
+Unscrew old filter by turning the filter to the left.

+- 4. Clean the mounting base.
 Apply film of clean oil to filter gasket.
 Do not use grease.
-Screw new filter on until gasket contacts base, then tighten 3/4 to 1 turn.
+Screw new filter on until gasket contacts base, then tighten 3/4 to 1 turn. - 5.
+Reinstall the oil filter cover.